 Arusyak, 39, is a doll-maker, too; she also works at "Arevik" guest house in Meghri, as a receptionist and a cook of traditional cuisine.

-"Meghri is special; far and isolated, people have a life
+"Meghri is special; far and isolated, people have a life style of their own here," she says.

 "Prices are quite affordable; a kilo of tomatoes, for instance, is AMD 200, against AMD 1500 we paid here earlier this spring.
 Imagine the difference!
 You can refill a 3-liter gas tank in Meghri for AMD 2300, against AMD 500 there.
 Construction materials are cheaper there, so people travel there to get materials for home renovations.
 It's an affordable option for community people," says the mother of two